georgeliu95/TensorRT/samples/python/onnx_custom_plugin/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog

-September 2022
-This `README.md` file was created and reviewed.
+August 2023: Update ONNX version support to 1.14.0 September 2022: This `README.md` file was created and reviewed.

 # Known issues